-When $H=T$ is a forest, Chudnovsky, Scott, Seymour, and Spirkl~\cite{MR4170220} showed the following result on linear-sized anticomplete pairs in sparse $T$-free graphs, which in turns implies via \cref{thm:rodl} that the class of graphs excluding $T$ and the complement of $T$ satisfies \cref{conj:eh}:
+When $H=T$ is a forest, Chudnovsky, Scott, Seymour, and Spirkl~\cite{MR4170220} proved the following result on linear-sized anticomplete pairs in sparse $T$-free graphs, which in turn implies (via \cref{thm:rodl}) that the class of graphs excluding $T$ and the complement of $T$ satisfies \cref{conj:eh}:

 \begin{theorem} [Chudnovsky--Scott--Seymour--Spirkl] For every $\eps>0$ and every forest $T$, there exists $\delta>0$ such that every $T$-free graph $G$ with $\abs G\ge2$ and maximum degree at most $\eps\abs G$ contains an anticomplete pair $(A,B)$ with $\abs A,\abs B\ge \delta\abs G$. \end{theorem}